SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/security-compliance-checks.md

 ![Security & Compliance Checks](../../.gitbook/assets/security-compliance-checks_dashboard.png)

+{% hint style="hint" %}

+**Please note!**
+The Security & Compliance dashboard shows data based on the defined policies that have been applied to workspaces.
+For more details on how to [set up policies, take a look at this article](../../governance-and-automation/automated-workflows/set-up-policies.md).

+{% endhint %}

 ## Automated Governance

 To keep all these things **under control proactively and even prevent** possible issues, we suggest exploring and [**setting up various governance policies and policy automation**](../governance-and-automation/automated-workflows/README.md) in Syskit Point that will control the minimum and maximum number of owners in your workspaces as well as how you automatically find and manage orphaned workspaces.